Tommy Fogarty

-Tommy Patrick Fogarty (born 19 June 2004) is a Northern Irish professional footballer who plays as a defender for National League side Boston United on loan from Birmingham City.
+Tommy Patrick Fogarty (born 19 June 2004) is a Northern Irish professional footballer plays as a defender for club Brackley Town on loan from club Tamworth.
 He is a Northern Ireland U21 international.

 Club career

+Birmingham City

 A full-back, he signed his first professional contract with Birmingham City as a 17 year-old.
 He signed a new three-year contract with Birmingham in 2023.

+Ebbsfleet United (loan)

 He played for Ebbsfleet United on a six-month loan deal from January 2024.

+Dunfermline Athletic (loan)

 In August 2024, he joined Scottish Championship side Dunfermline Athletic on a season-long loan.

+Boston United (loan)

+On 19 August 2025, Fogarty signed for National League side Boston United, on loan until January 2026.
+He made his debut the same evening, as Boston United lost at home 1–0 to FC Halifax Town.

+Fogarty returned to Birmingham City on 6 January 2026.
+He made 11 appearances during his loan spell with Boston United.

+Morecambe (loan)

+Following the expiry of his loan spell at Boston United, Fogarty signed for fellow National League side Morecambe on 20 January 2026 for the remainder of the 2025–26 season.

+Return to Birmingham City

+Birmingham City announced their retained list on 15 May 2026, with Fogarty being released on the expiry of his contract.

+Tamworth

+On 26 June 2026 National League side Tamworth announced that Fogarty had signed for the club ahead of the 2026–27 season.

+Brackley Town (loan)

+Fogarty signed for National League North side Brackley Town on a months loan on 14 August 2026.
+Tommy made his debut for Brackley Town on 15 August 2026, playing the full match in a 1-1 draw at home to newly promoted Hebburn Town.

 International career

 He represented both the Republic of Ireland and Northern Ireland at youth level.
 He is a Northern Ireland U21 international making his debut against Ukraine U21 in September 2023.